Hot Yoga Hits Everett: BENT Yoga Co.

 Often thought of as a woman's workout zone, BENT has been designed with both genders in mind.
 With both male and female teachers on staff, everyone is welcome to try out a class.
-Plus, you can try out a class for yourself for free during their opening weekend (TBD).

 As seen over and over again, new businesses make Everett thrive.
 Especially ones whose goal is to see their customers thrive in every day life.